MicrosoftDocs/powerapps-docs/powerapps-docs/teams/use-the-fluent-ui-controls.md

 ms.reviewer:
 ---

-# Use the Fluent UI controls
+# Use Fluent UI controls

 [!INCLUDE [cc-beta-prerelease-disclaimer.md](../includes/cc-beta-prerelease-disclaimer.md)]

-Creating apps that look great in Teams will be easier with our new components.
-Built on [Fluent UI framework](https://www.microsoft.com/design/fluent/#/), the new components will look great with Teams styles and will automatically adjust to the current Teams theme.
-The new controls are: Button, Check box, Combo box, Date picker, Label, Radio group, Rating, Slider, Text box, and Toggle.
+Creating apps that look great in Microsoft Teams will be easier with our new components.
+Built on the [Fluent UI framework](https://www.microsoft.com/design/fluent/#/), the new components will look great with Teams styles and will automatically adjust to the current Teams theme.
+The new controls are Button, Check box, Combo box, Date picker, Label, Radio group, Rating, Slider, Text box, and Toggle.

-Let’s take a look at each Fluent UI control and the most useful properties.
+Let's take a look at each Fluent UI control and its most useful properties.
 For a complete list of controls and properties in Power Apps, go to [Controls and properties in Power Apps](../maker/canvas-apps/reference-properties.md).

 ## Button